ome/omero-documentation/omero/developers/Python.rst

     tag_ann._obj.details.owner = ExperimenterI(userId, False)
     tag_ann.save()

-    # Alternatively, we can connect as another user, to perform several tasks
+    # If we want to perform multiple tasks it may be more convenient to
+    # connect as another user.
+We can use 'user_conn' exactly as for 'conn'
     user = conn.getObject("Experimenter", userId).getName()
     user_conn = conn.suConn(user)
     # This annotation will be owned by user